ember-learn/cli-guides/guides/index.md

 ## Why do we need a CLI?

-The Ember CLI is like a dependency packager, test runner, optimizer, and local server all rolled into one.
+The ember-cli is like a dependency packager, test runner, optimizer, and local server all rolled into one.
 Since all the features were built to work together, common tasks (such as upgrading the app version or deploying) can be automated with production-ready, open source plugins.
 The CLI is backwards-compatible with older Ember apps and maintains a six-week release schedule.

 The CLI's job is to make your work easier.
 It was built with the philosophy that a developer should be able to focus on building great apps, not re-engineering how to fit all the pieces together at each stage of an app's lifecycle.
 The result is that apps are more maintainable and approachable, since there are established architectural patterns across individuals, teams, and companies.